abhishekshyp/financial-economics/Week1_BuildYourFinancialLife/assignmentWeek1.md

 2. **A short write-up (1–3 pages)** — for each of the four extensions: the assumptions you made, what you changed, the key chart or number, and what you *found*.
 Close with one paragraph of reflection: what surprised you about your own financial life?

 **State every assumption clearly.** A modest model with honest, well-argued assumptions beats an elaborate one you can't defend.

-*Suggested weighting (for your own guidance): mechanics correct across the four extensions (40%), clarity and honesty of assumptions (20%), depth of analysis and the questions actually answered (25%), presentation and charts (15%).*

 ---